NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Testudan.md

 abilities_mid:
   - name: ""
   - name: "Always Someone Better"
     desc: "  Though the testudan revels in its strength and power, it fears those who are more powerful than it.
-If the testudan fails a Will save or Perception check to disbelieve against an illusion that makes it see a creature that appears more powerful than the testudan, it becomes Frightened 1 and takes 4d6 mental damage.
-On a critical failure, it becomes Frightened 2, takes 8d6 mental damage, and is Fleeing for 1 round.
+If the testudan fails a Will save or Perception check to disbelieve against an illusion that makes it see a creature that appears more powerful than the testudan, it becomes [[undefined]] and takes 4d6 mental damage.
+On a critical failure, it becomes [[undefined]], takes 8d6 mental damage, and is [[undefined]] for 1 round.
 It is then temporarily immune to Always Someone Better for 1 minute."

   - name: "Tail Lash"
-    desc: "`pf2:r`  **Trigger** A creature within reach of the testudan's serpent tail takes an action to Strike or attempt a skill check\n**Effect** The testudan Strikes with its serpent tail at the triggering creature at a –2 penalty.
+    desc: "`pf2:r`  **Trigger** A creature within reach of the testudan's serpent tail takes an action to Strike or attempt a skill check\n* * *\n\n**Effect** The testudan Strikes with its serpent tail at the triggering creature at a –2 penalty.
 If it hits, the creature takes a –2 circumstance penalty to the triggering roll."

 attacks:
   - name: ""